 NDTC is putting the tools needed to start, run and win campaigns in the hands of Democratic candidates up and down the ballot.
-NDTC’s free, online campaign school is one way to change Democrats’ prospects and win elections in 2018 and beyond.
+NDTC’s free, online campaign school is one way to change Democrats’ prospects and win elections both now and in the future.

 Yes!
 You do not have to be fully committed to running for office to take our training.
 You can check out our introductory course “So You Think You Want to Run?” to help you decide if this is the right time for you to run for office.